NX technology: NX derivatives and forks

 Prior to version 4.0, NoMachine released core NX technology under the GNU General Public License, and offered non-free commercial NX solutions, free client and server products for Linux and Solaris, and free client software for Microsoft Windows, macOS and embedded systems.

 Due to the free-software nature of older NX releases, the FreeNX project was started to provide wrapper scripts for the GPL NX libraries.
 FreeNX was developed and maintained by Fabian Franz, but has not announced a release since 2008.

 2X Software has developed another commercial terminal server for Linux using the NX protocol.

 On July 7, 2009, Google announced their open-source NX server, Neatx, as an internal project.
-The project had no releases and is not actively developed.
+The project is no longer actively developed.
 Its source code is available under the GNU GPL v2 license.

 X2Go is based on the 3.x NX libraries, but is not compatible with other implementations.
 The client and server are released under a combination of GNU GPLv2 or later, and GNU AGPLv3 or later.